Transferring between sparse and dense matching via probabilistic reweighting: Methodology

 \section{Methodology}

-We focus on image matchers using Transformers and revisit the matching pipeline.
-Then we derive probabilistic reweighted attention and matching functions from a detector-based perspective and prove their asymptotic equivalence to the original functions.
-The probabilistic derivation of reweighted Transformer is illustrated in \cref{fig:overview}.
-Based on reweighting method, we transfer existing matchers between sparse and dense paradigms.
+We focus on image matchers using Transformers and investigate the feature matching process from a sequential perspective.
+We then derive probabilistic reweighted attention and matching functions from a detector-based perspective and prove their asymptotic equivalence to the original functions.
+The probabilistic derivation of the reweighted Transformer is illustrated in \cref{fig:overview}.
+Based on the reweighting method, we transfer existing matchers between sparse and dense paradigms.